ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/workspace_setup.md

 *Validate workflows quickly with small datasets before scaling up to full research data.*

 Before running a full analysis, it is best practice to validate your workflow on a small dataset.
-This helps catch mistakes in file paths, environment setup, or resource requests early, saving both time and compute quota.
+This helps catch mistakes in file paths, environment setup, or resource requests early, saving time and compute quota.

 1. Stage a small dataset in `/90daydata` or `$TMPDIR` to keep tests lightweight and temporary.
 2. Run a trial workflow step to verify that commands, environments, and file locations work as expected.